 We can offer a wide range of activities and workshops at your school or sixth form, or here at the college.
 Depending on group size, preferred location and the time of year, each activity can be tailored to your individual needs.

 Listed below is a selection of the activities we currently run.
 They are designed to give you an insight into how we can help your students whilst they make important decisions about their future, with specific sessions for school leavers and special schools/students with SEND, HE and apprenticeships.
 We can also create custom activities and programmes for you, if you prefer.

 Outreach and Booking Form

-Our presentation sessions offer students a deeper look into Post 16 options.
-They are suitable for Years 10 to 13 and can be delivered at your school or sixth form, either to a single class or a whole year group.
+Our presentations / talks offer students a deeper look into Post 16 options.
+They are suitable for Years 10 to 13 and can be delivered at your school or sixth form, either to a single class, whole year group or school assembly.
 School leavers could benefit from a careers orientated presentation to provide your pupils with information about all Post 16 and Post 18 pathways available to them and can be generalised or a specific focus such as Apprenticeships, Higher Education, Vocational and Technical routes, A Levels.

 Our application workshops will provide your pupils with tips and advice about which course or apprenticeship they should apply for, how to apply and what to expect at their interview.
 This can be provided to either a single class or on a one-to-one basis and are suitable for Years 10 to 13.

 We can attend your school or sixth form on either your mock results days or your actual results days in August.
 We will provide your pupils with the full range of options if their results were not what they were expecting and they are now unsure of their next steps.